oomlout/oomlout_oomp_builder/navigation/hardware/bearing/5200_series/5207_size/35_mm_id_72_mm_od_26.9_mm_depth/part/readme.md

-# Hardware Bearing 5200 Series 5207 Size 35 Mm Id 72 Mm Od 26.9 Mm Depth
+# Hardware Bearing 5200 Series 5207 Size 35 mm Id 72 mm Od 26.9 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base